TBourton/Single-Poker-Hand-Ranking-Service/README.md

 **8. Two Pair** ~ `[ A♥ A♣ K♦ K♠ 7♥ ]`

-Two pair cosists of two cards of the same value, and three extra cards.
+Two pair cosists of two sets of cards of the same value, and one extra card.

 Description format: `<high_pair_value> and <low_pair_value>`